Towers

 State of Authority

-Towers become symbols for the power of the state, built on fear, rule and regulation and are used to contain those who pose a threat to national security.
-Acts taken within whether agreeable or not are usually hidden under the name of national security.
+Towers are symbols for State power, built on fear, rule and regulation, used to contain those who pose a threat to security.
+Actions taken whether agreeable or not are usually hidden under the umbrella of national security.
 If an individual is caught "between the cracks" isolation from the sovereign state usually ensues.
 This happens frequently especially during conflicts leaving the individual powerless, isolated and stateless with no recourse to the rule of law.

 Disasters of War